 To answer your question, I do not regret going to law school; rather, I regret everyone else did.
 Joking aside, I enjoyed learning what I did, though my temperament is more a graduate student’s than a law student’s.
-I even enjoy reading judicial opinions when I get the chance.
+I even like reading judicial opinions when I get the chance.
 Readers may also notice that I’ve never written pseudonymously (though I refer to myself as “LSTB” occasionally as a shorthand both here and elsewhere on the Internet).
 I chose to write under my own name because I felt it would strengthen my style, personalize the blog, and allow me to more freely draw from my background.
 For those reasons, I hope the doodles, which appear less frequently due to time constraints, and interest in music amuse readers.
-Contrary to what one might think, being open about my identity has helped my current career as a writer based in Brooklyn, New York, and it has drawn respect to my work.
-Since I write about student debt, I also add that my personal financial position is better than most people my age.
+Contrary to what one might think, being open about my identity has helped my current career as a writer based in Saint Paul, Minnesota, and it has drawn respect to my work.
+Since I write about student debt, I feel it necessary to add that my personal financial position is better than most people my age.
 You can reach me at matt [dot] leichter [at] gmail [dot] com, but please do not contact me about using my blog for sponsored content.

 The Law School Tuition Bubble is technically not a law school scamblog, but after a few months I found myself allied with them over many substantive issues.
 Although my opinions and tone can be quite passionate and critical of individuals’ work, the emotional source of this Web site is professional, not personal.